lmcconnell1665/McConnellWeb/content/posts/dont-touch-the-azure-portal.md

 &nbsp;

 **The solution:** Instead, using infrastructure as code, organizations can take a "cattle" approach to managing servers.
-If the detailed configuration of these servers is stored as code, when one server fails, it can be replaced with a new identically configured server in seconds.
+If the detailed configuration of these servers is stored as code, when one server fails, it can be replaced with a new identically configured server in minutes.

 ***
 ## Reason 2: Scalability (automation)
-So maybe launching the Azure portal to spin up a couple simple resources isn't very time consuming, but I can almost guarantee you that your simple one resource deployment will slowly grow into a complex solution of integrated resources.
+So maybe launching the Azure portal to spin up a few simple resources isn't very time consuming, but I can almost guarantee you that your simple one resource deployment will slowly grow into a complex solution of integrated resources.
 Implement the best practice while it is small and simple, so that it can grow with you!
 When your one resource deployment turns into a scale set of thousands of servers, you'll be glad you have a consistent template that makes managing at this scale easy.